abalkin/kcc/README.md

 ## what is k

-It is very remarkable piece of software.
-Formally, it is an interpreter of a computer language.
+`k` is a very remarkable piece of software.
+Formally, it is an interpreter of a computer language, and then some more.

 The power is in the language itself which is designed from ground up primarily as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions